-Minekill State Park has an Olympic size pool, wading pool and a diving pool available at no cost to campers with a valid camping permit.
+Minekill State Park has an Olympic size pool, wading pool and a diving pool available at no cost to anyone.
 Swim lessons are taught in the summer months--please contact the park office for details.
 Other warm weather activities include hiking and mountain biking on the parks 8 miles of trails.
 The park also hosts sessions of the Headwaters Soccer Camp in its regulation sized athletic fields.
 League play is also welcome.

 Cascading 80 feet through a narrow gorge is the picturesque Mine Kill Falls for which the park is named.
 A separate parking area, 1/4 miles south of the parks' main entrance, provides access to the overlook viewing platforms, as well as the Long Path hiking trail to the lower falls and beyond.
 In winter, visitors enjoy snowshoeing, cross-country skiing and snowmobiling.

 A boating permit is no longer needed to access the Blenheim-Gilboa Lower Reservoir at Mine Kill State Park.
 Every boater is required to wash their boat using the park's hot water boat wash station before and after entering the reservoir, and sign in at the park office or ticket booth.
 The boat launch is open from 7:30 am to 6pm from Memorial Day to Labor Day, and from 7:30am to 3pm during May and September.
 For more information, please contact the park office at (518) 827-8690.